-MASTER MATERIAL LICENSE INSPECTION PROGRAM
+MASTER MATERIAL LICENSE OVERSIGHT AND INSPECTION PROGRAM

 2810-01 PURPOSE

-To establish the inspection program applicable to master license (MML radiation control program with regulatory oversight responsibilities for a variety of materials programs The MML licensee’s central radiation control program includes internally managed licensing inspection programs.
-NRC performs a comprehensive inspection of the MML radiation control program .
+To establish the oversight and inspection program applicable to a master materials license (MML).
+An MML is a multi-site, multi-regional, material (byproduct, source, and/or special nuclear material) license issued to a Federal organization with a centralized radiation control program with regulatory oversight responsibilities for a variety of materials programs.
+The MML licensee’s central radiation control program includes internally managed licensing, inspection, enforcement and allegation programs.
+NRC performs independent inspections of the MML permittees, accompaniments of the MML inspectors, and a comprehensive biennial inspection of the MML radiation control program as part of NRC's oversight of the MML program.

 2810-02 OBJECTIVES

+02.01 To define the roles and responsibilities of the Headquarters (HQs) MML Program Coordinator and Regional MML Project Managers.

-02.01To establish the program for NRC’s oversight of the licensee’s performance and biennial of the MML licensee’s central radiation control program regulatory performance.
+02.02 To establish the program for NRC’s oversight of the licensee’s performance and biennial inspection of the MML licensee’s central radiation control program regulatory performance.

-02.To provide standard guidance to inspectors conducting the biennial , accompaniment inspections, and independent inspections.
+02.03 To provide standard guidance to inspectors conducting the biennial inspection, accompaniment inspections, and independent inspections.

-02.To define the roles of the lead and assisting regional offices during oversight, the biennial accompaniment inspections, and independent inspections.
+02.04 To define the roles of the lead and assisting regional offices during oversight, the biennial inspection, accompaniment inspections, and independent inspections.

-02.To establish a system for handling MML findings, including enforcement.
+02.05 To establish a system for handling MML inspection findings, including enforcement.

 2810-03 DEFINITIONS

 03.01 Accompaniment Inspection (Accompaniments).
 NRC’s observation of an MML inspector conducting an inspection of a permittee.
-The purpose is to evaluate the performance of the MML inspector and implementation of the inspection program
+The purpose is to evaluate the performance of the MML inspector and their implementation of the inspection program to ensure consistency with NRC's program.

+03.02 Assisting Region.
+The NRC region that would be asked to assist the lead region by conducting independent and/or accompaniment inspections.

-03.02Biennial .
-A comprehensive of the management of centralized radiation control program integrates the results of the NRC project manager’s routine oversight of the program the review , NRC inspections, and focus elements oversight, staffing, training, permitting, inspection, response to events or incidents and safety concerns or allegations
+03.03 Biennial Inspection.
+A comprehensive assessment of the management of the MML's centralized radiation control program and verification that the program is being implemented consistently with the NRC's programs and policies.
+The biennial inspection includes the inspection of the radiation control program office of the MML and integrates the results of the NRC project manager’s routine oversight of the program during the review period, which includes observations of MML Radiation Safety Committee meetings, NRC inspections, and accompaniments of MML inspectors.
+The biennial inspection focus elements include: MML management's oversight, of the radiation control program staffing, training, permitting, inspection, response to events or incidents and safety concerns or allegations, and overall licensee compliance with NRC requirements, the license and the Letter of Understanding (LOU).

 03.04 Independent Inspections.
 NRC’s inspection of the MML permittees.
-This includes routine and/or reactive inspections performed between the biennial
+This includes routine and/or reactive inspections performed between the biennial inspections.

+03.05 Lead Region.
+The NRC region that is assigned project responsibility for the MML.
+The lead region will designate a MML Project Manager who is located within that. region

+03.06 Letter of Understanding (LOU).
+A document that identifies the responsibilities and requirements for coordination between the MML and the NRC, as well as those responsibilities which are retained by the NRC.
+The LOU is signed by representatives from both agencies as a matter of legal commitment.

 03.07 Master Material License (MML).
 A multi-site, multi-regional material (byproduct, source, and/or special nuclear material) license issued to a Federal organization that authorizes the licensee to undertake a limited number of regulatory activities as specified in a joint LOU with the NRC.
 The MML authorizes the licensee to issue permits for the possession and use of licensed material listed on the MML license, and ties the licensee to a framework for oversight and internal licensee inspection of the MML permittees.